Git21221/IBMSkillsBuild/README.md

   git clone https://github.com/Git21221/IBMSkillsBuild.git
 ```

-Go to the project directory ushing
+Go to the project directory

 ```bash
   cd IBMSkillsBuild
 ```

-Start the project ushing go live button
+Start the project using go live button

 ### please make sure that you installed live server in vs code